 Field Marshall Viscount Slim was telling them what to expect in the difficult campaign ahead, and what he expected of them as leaders.

 Slim had served in both world wars, been wounded three times, seriously at Gallipoli, and had commanded Soldiers in Africa, the Middle East, and Burma.
 He knew what he was talking about.

 He condensed his leadership philosophy into a single short story, which he shared with the leaders seated in front of him.

 “Worse Than I Supposed”

 Three years earlier, when things were darkest for the allies, Slim had led a months-long fighting retreat, grudgingly giving ground as the Japanese advanced relentlessly through the jungle during monsoon season.
 They had been chased a thousand miles all the way back to the Indian frontier.
-But in one of the few bright spots of the war, Slim had mangaged to keep his army together.
+But in one of the few bright spots of the war, Slim had managed to keep his army together.

 Leadership was the reason.

 At one point during the retreat he came to a clearing where a unit had stopped.
-Slim knew his troops were near their limit of endurance, but when he saw the haggared condition of this unit, he thought, “My God, they’re worse than I supposed.”
+Slim knew his troops were near their limit of endurance, but when he saw the haggard condition of this unit, he thought, “My God, they’re worse than I supposed.”